MacKeeper Review: Quick Expert Summary

 Memory Cleaner shows how your Mac’s RAM (Random Access Memory) is being used and enables you to free up your device’s occupied memory in order to improve overall performance.

-In the Memory Usage section, you can see details of where memory is being used, and then hit Clean Memory to clear it.
-Doing this cleared almost 3 GB of memory, but within just a couple of minutes the available memory had fallen back to more or less the same levels as earlier, so I didn’t really see any benefit from doing this.
+You can also see details of where memory is being used and then hit Clean Memory to clear it.
+Doing this cleared almost 3 GB of memory, but within just a couple of minutes, the available memory had fallen back to more or less the same levels as earlier, so I didn’t really see any benefit from doing this.

 Within the Apps & Processes section, you can see a detailed breakdown of the applications that are using the most memory.
 Each app can be closed manually within this screen, and I was pleased to see that MacKeeper “locks” those that aren’t safe to delete, so you can’t accidentally close something that is critical to your machine.